Particles Frequently Asked Questions

 Yes!
 The ScrollSDK provides Particles support for TypeScript and Javascript, but someday there may be Particles and Parser implementations in all programming languages, similar to how most languages nowadays have JSON libraries.

-If you want to build a Particles library for your language, there is a meta project intended to help!
+If you want to build a Particles library for your language, the swim tests are intended to help!

 Project Status